Mistle thrush: Distribution and habitat

 The mistle thrush is found in a wide range of habitats containing trees, including forests, plantations, hedges and town parks.
 In the south and east of its range, it inhabits upland coniferous woodland and the range extends above the main tree line where dwarf juniper is present.
 Breeding occurs at up to 600 m in the mountains of North Africa, and occasionally much higher, to 1,700 m.
 In the highlands of Europe, its preferred altitude is from 800–1,800 m.
 More open habitats, such as agricultural land, moors and grassy hills, are extensively used in winter or on migration.

 There is evidence that this species has changed its natural habitat in at least parts of its range.
 In Germany and elsewhere in central Europe, it was found only in coniferous forest until the mid-1920s when its range rapidly expanded, first into farmland, and then to suburbs and urban parks.
 The reasons for this expansion are unclear.
 In areas of intensive farming, such as eastern England, arable land has in turn largely been abandoned in favour of built-up areas with their greater variety of green habitats.

-Perhaps the most notable find of the 118th Christmas Bird Count in Canada was a single vagrant mistle thrush found in Miramichi, New Brunswick.
-This was the first record for this species in North America.
-The discovery attracted many birders from Canada and the United States; sightings continued from early December 2017 through late March 2018.